 - Multiple content management systems and PHP-based applications supported.

-- Support for cloud hosting platforms Google Cloud Platform, Amazon Web Server, Digital Ocean, Linode and Vultr.
+- Support for cloud hosting platforms Google Cloud Platform, Amazon Web Server and Digital Ocean.

 - Free SSL certificates.